 The framework consists of a clear definition of the underlying causes of unsustainability – the four sustainability principles.

 They define our socio-ecological systems.
-A key focus of our approach is building a common language that enhances teamwork, fostering the necessary capabilities and mindsets to embed sustainability into organisational culture.
+A key focus of our approach is building a common language that enhances teamwork, fostering the necessary capabilities and mindsets to embed sustainability into organizational culture.